jjgonecrypto/eos-contracts/README.md

 ## Examples

 - [Compiled-Read](./contracts/compiled-read) is an example of a contract where it can read the table state of a another already-deployed contract by being compiled with the same source file.

+- [Escrow](./contracts/escrow) is an example of an escrow contract with vesting schedule.
+Any given tokens can be transferred in, and the contract will hold them until vesting is invoked, distributing the percentage back that is owed to the user.